shakram02/bash_beautify/README.md

 ### Requirements
 - Make sure to have [Python](https://www.python.org/downloads/) installed and added to `$PATH` You'll mostly have those requirements met by default if you're running Linux

 ## Features
+- Adjustable tab size by changing the value of the property from settings `bashBeautify.tabSize` the default value is 4

-Bash script formatting
+- Bash script formatting

 ![Formatting](images/formatting.gif)

-You can adjust the tab size by changing the value of the property `beautify.tabSize` the default value is 4

 # License
 Although the extension is under MIT license, the underlying python script uses GPL license.
 So the script should stay under GPL and re-distributed accordingly